Explore · Identify · Collect

-Every drawer in the cabinet, labeled and cross-referenced.
+Seven collections, each one a trail into a different corner of the hobby.
 Pick the one that matches the question in front of you.

 Every rockhound starts here, holding an unlabeled rock and wanting a name for it.
 Streak plates, a hardness kit, and a loupe get you further than a photo ever will.
 We run the tests in the order that actually narrows things down, and we tell you when the honest answer is to get it in front of a geologist.